home-automator/terms-of-service/privacy.md

 * Provide services you request, process transactions and to send you related information, including confirmations and invoices,
 * Send you technical notices, updates, security alerts and support and administrative messages;
 * Respond to your comments, questions and requests and provide customer service;
-* Communicate with you about App.net-related news and information;
+* Communicate with you about Home Automator-related news and information;
 * Monitor and analyze trends, usage and activities in connection with our services; and
 * Personalize and improve our services.